 Kokoro Yamazaki is pursuing a B.S in Biology as a 2nd-year undergraduate student at UH Manoa.
 She has gained an interest in geriatrics after volunteer and clinical experiences back home on Maui, while being surrounded by the elder community growing up.
 Kokoro looks forward to new experiences and giving back to my community.

 With the $25,000 grant from the Nakao & Mieko Yoshinaga Family Fund, a donor advised fund of the Hawaii Community Foundation, the HPGS Workforce Development Committee awarded $2,500 to four nursing students in Hawaii:

 Bailey Laguna is from Mililani, and currently a junior in nursing school about to tackle a whole new world of venture.
-His grandparents are profound figures in her life that embodies everything that he hopes to be as a person.
+His grandparents are profound figures in his life that embodies everything that he hopes to be as a person.
 It is only instinctual that Bailey has a genuine career interest in nurturing the very population he owes it all to.